-Effective January 1, 2018, the Company is self-insured for employee medical insurance.
-The risk of loss retained by the Company is limited to \$55,000 for each employee's medical claims and \$1,674,232 in the aggregate annually.
+Effective January 1, 2018, the Foundation is self-insured for employee medical insurance.
+The risk of loss retained by the Foundation is limited to \$55,000 for each employee's medical claims and \$3,105,451 and \$1,674,232 for 2019 and 2018, respectively in the aggregate annually.
 Claims expenditures and liabilities are reported under the self-insurance plan when it is probable that a loss has occurred and the amount of the loss is reasonably estimated.
-Reserves related to employee medical benefits amounted to approximately \$230,000 as of December 31, 2018.
+Reserves related to employee medical benefits amounted to approximately \$396,000 and \$233,000 as of December 31, 2019 and 2018, respectively.
 The liability is included within accrued expenses on the accompanying consolidated statement of financial position.